Sidon/pycrypt-txt/README.rst

-``pycryptjson`` - crypt and decrypt a jason file.
+``pycrypttxt`` - crypt and decrypt a txt file.
 #######################################################

 Description
 ***********

-crypt and decrypt a jason file.
+crypt and decrypt a txt file.
-The primary goal for developing this project was obfuscation Django settings.
+The primary goal for developing this project was obfuscation Django settings (json file).

 Requirements
 ************